Nursing

 • Have Higher grades for A&P I and II relative to the applicant pool

-• Have completed a greater number of nursing related general education courses relative to the applicant pool.
+• Completed a more significant number of nursing-related general education courses relative to the applicant pool.

 • Have a history of academic success.

-Qualified students who are not accepted in the initial selection process may be assigned to a prioritized wait list according to the above criteria.
+Qualified students not accepted in the initial selection process may be assigned to a prioritized waitlist according to the above criteria.
 They may be subsequently admitted if an opening becomes available.
-The wait list will expire once classes begin.
-Applicants still desiring admission must reapply
+The waitlist will expire 4 weeks to classes beginning.
+Applicants still desiring admission must reapply for the next academic year.

 It is understood that acceptance is conditional upon submission of satisfactory evidence in the form of the following documents no later than four weeks prior to the beginning of the semester.

 • All costs associated with pre-entry requirements are the responsibility of the student.
-Accepted students will be given specific information regarding pre-entry requirements during orientation.
+Accepted students will be given specific information regarding pre-entry requirements during the nursing orientation.

 • *Submit documentation of COVID-19 vaccinations or documented medical or religious exemption.

 • Possess and maintain personal health insurance.
-Students are responsible for providing documentation of insurance coverage yearly.
-If insurance information changes during the academic year, students must notify Nursing Department Director immediately.
+Students are responsible for providing yearly insurance coverage documentation.
+If insurance information changes during the academic year, students must notify the Nursing Department immediately.
+For more information, contact the Nursing Department.

-• Possess and maintain professional liability insurance.
-The fee for professional liability insurance coverage is included in the first semester tuition bill.
+• Possess and maintain professional liability insurance is included in the first-semester tuition bill.

 • Acquire and maintain certification in cardiopulmonary resuscitation (CPR) at the healthcare provider level (basic life support for healthcare providers from the American Heart Association AHA or Red Cross) that will be valid for the entire two years of the program through graduation.

-• Students will repeat the criminal background check, TB and drug testing prior to their senior year.
+• Students will repeat the criminal background check, TB, and drug testing before their senior year.

 • Clinical Fees